Software engineering and development

 • Business Analyst (where needed)

-Team size and roles scale with complexity—not headcount inflation.
+Team size scales with complexity, not headcount inflation.

 Governance & Communication